MS Stockholm (1946): Rebuilding into a modern cruise ship

-In 1989, ex-Stockholm was officially sold to the Italian Star Lauro Lines, who intended to convert the liner into a luxury cruise ship.
+In 1989, ex-Stockholm was sold to the Italian Star Lauro Lines, who intended to convert the liner into a luxury cruise ship.
 The ship was still under charter as the Fridtjof Nansen, and so remained in Oslo until 1993.
 The ship was towed to a shipyard in Genoa, Italy, Andrea Dorias home port; but when she arrived, the press labeled her "the ship of death" (La nave della morte) due to the collision with Andrea Doria.
 During conversion, it was discovered that the ex-Stockholm was in very good condition.

-She was completely gutted on the interior, and rebuilt from the promenade deck up.
-New diesel engines were installed, and a new bridge was built, extending the superstructure forward.
-The aft decks were built up, giving her a more modern cruise ship profile.
-A large ducktail was added that significantly altered the stern appearance.
-Although not very recognizable from her original appearance as Stockholm; many elements such as the bow and anchor, hull window arrangement, passenger lifts and stair locations, and the distinct double porthole dining room windows, were all visible traits from the original Stockholm design.